cognitedata/oryx/README.md

 }
 ```

-The `Context` is constructed using a series of context builder functions (`HttpContext -> HttpContext`).
+The `HttpContext` is constructed using a series of context builder functions (`HttpContext -> HttpContext`).
 Request specific
-changes to the context is done using a series of asynchronous HTTP handlers.
+changes to the context are done using a series of asynchronous HTTP handlers.

 ```fs
 type IHttpNext<'TSource> =